EVIL, Inc Issue #7

 Murph could be on the way out.

-though Kim Nethersole said Murph would remain with the team for the
+The situation has been resolved.
+For now, at least.
+Because even though Kim Nethersole said Murph would remain with the team for the

 remainder of the season, the Bluedogs reactions to the news was